cubic9com/crowpanel-5.79_weather-display/README.md

 1. Build and upload the project:
-    - In the left Primary Sidebar, go to `PROJECT TASKS > esp32-s3-devkit-1 > General > Upload`.
+    - In the PlatformIO sidebar, go to `PROJECT TASKS > esp32-s3-devkit-1 > General > Upload`.

 \[日本語\]